Roze Poze: 1985–2023

 The band intended to name their fourth studio album Do jaja (a slang expression which literally translates to balls high and means great, wonderful) and to release it with an image of male genital area on the cover.
 However, at the insistence of their record label, PGP-RTS, they renamed the album to Da li si to ti?
 (Is That You?) and released it with an alternate cover in 1995.
 The album was produced by Vladimir Negovanović.
 It featured the unplugged version of the song "Samo poželi" ("Just Wish For") from Rokenrol dendi, recorded on the 1994 unplugged festival in Belgrade's Sava Centar and featuring violinist Aleksandar Štukelja.
 The following year, the band released the compilation album Daj gol – Najveći hitovi 1990–1995 (Score a Goal – Greatest Hits 1990–1995).

 In 2002, Željko Nikolić and Vlada Čalić with a new lineup of the band released the album Zakopano blago (Buried Treasure).
 The album brought a new series of football chants, like "Najveća je, najveća" ("It's the Greatest, the Greatest"), "U napadu Sartide" ("Attack, Sartid", dedicated to FK Sartid), "Ja sam sa stajanja" ("I'm from the Terrace") and "Hvala ti, hvala ti" ("Thank You, Thank You"), but also non-football related "Zauvek u ratu" ("Forever at War") and "Pola grada zna pola saznaće" ("Half the City Knows, the other Half Will Soon Know"), which received most airplay.
 In 2005, the band released the compilation album The Best On – Daj gol....

 In 2010, after a long hiatus in their work, the band self-released their sixth studio album, Ko je rek'o rokenrol?
 (Who Said Rock 'n' Roll?) in the new lineup, featuring Željko Nikolić (guitar, vocals), Vlada Čalić (lyrics), Miladin Stojković (bass guitar) and Dragan Todorović "Toša" (drums).
-The album featured 13 new songs, an instrumental track and two old but previously unreleased songs, "Ton i glas" ("Tone and Voice") and an unreleased version of "Poskok rock", both originally recorded in September 1985 by the band's original lineup.
+The album featured 13 new songs, an instrumental track and two old but previously unreleased songs, "Ton i glas" ("Tone and Voice") and an alternate version of "Poskok rock", both originally recorded in September 1985 by the band's original lineup.
 The album featured guest appearances by Dragan Stojanović on guitar and Ljuba Đorđević on harmonica.

 During the following years, Roze Poze performed occasionally only.
 The band had their last live performance in 2018.

-On the night between 4 and 5 March 2023, Željko Nikolić, who had been immobile for the last several years of his life due to illness, died in a fire, aged 66.
+On 5 March 2023, Željko Nikolić, who had been immobile for the last several years of his life due to illness, died in a fire, aged 66.

+Legacy

+The band's song "Pola grada zna pola saznaće" was covered by Serbian singer-songwriter Lady Jelena for the 2012 film Artilheiro.